niklasbuehler/basic-neural-net/README.md

 # basic-neural-net

-Just a basic neural network, written in python
+Just a basic neural network, written in python.
-The current accuracy is
+Its current accuracy is **~ 97.31%!**
-# ~ 97.31%!

 Use
   ’$ .\start.sh’